na-na-hi/renget/archive/rzimh.md

 "Eh?
 What's with the face though?
 You don't like schmoozing with elites?
 You don't look very happy," Inigo said, grabbing a champagne flute from a nearby waiter and holding it in front of him.
 He flashed his best smile.
 "You wanna ditch and run away with me?" he teased.

 "Shut up!
-Of course, waiting for Noah but he's too nice to excuse himself from all those people," She folded her arms together as they stood, backs facing the wall, staring at the party.
-"I thought this would be fun but I'm dying here, this thing is sooo dull.
+Of course, I'm waiting for Noah but he's too nice to excuse himself from all those people," She folded her arms together as they stood, backs facing the wall, staring at the party.

+"I guess, you're right."
+Inigo said looking towards the crowd of smiling faces.

+"So hey, I've been meaning to talk to you," Inigo said, his voice a touch serious.

+Sally narrowed her eyes at him.
+"Huh?"

+"Have you seen Desolator since Christopher's accident?"

+"What?" she looked at him distrusfully, stepping back.

+"I know he's been talking to you.
+You're not gonna take his offer, right?"

+"How do you know him?" she asked suspiciously.

+"Well, he's been talking to me too," Inigo fibbed.
+"So I did some digging, and I thought I'd check up on you."

+"I want nothing to do with that bastard and his plans," she said firmly.
+"You?"

+"Same for me," Inigo winked, grinning and giving her a thumbs up.
+"You're more than your gun quirk, Sally."

+"I know that already.
+Jeez."

+"You're a good person, and you're way too pretty to be standing in the corner like this.
+You wanna go mingle with me?
+We can make fun of all the rich snobs," he suggested.

+Sally sighed.
+"Not really.
+I came here for Noah and I thought this would be fun, but I'm dying here.
+This thing is sooo dull.
 Nothing at all like the parties back home."

 "What kind of parties are you used to?"
 Inigo asked, tilting his head.